-- Extended Buydown Mortgages may experience higher default rates than other Buydown Mortgages because they provide for larger increases in the effective interest rates to borrowers. - Jumbo-Conforming Mortgages and Super-Conforming Mortgages may experience higher default rates than other Mortgages because, among other factors, they require relatively higher monthly payments. - Second Mortgages may be more likely to be prepaid than first lien mortgages because they tend to have higher interest rates, shorter maturities and lower principal amounts than first lien mortgages. - Cooperative Share Mortgages may experience different prepayment rates than other types of Mortgages due to various factors.
-Such factors include, but are not limited to, the geographic location of the related Cooperative, the characteristics of the borrower, and the borrower's ability to obtain refinancing. - Relocation Mortgages could be less sensitive than other types of Mortgages to prepayments resulting from decreasing interest rates and more sensitive than other types of Mortgages to prepayments resulting from home sales.
+- Extended Buydown Mortgages may experience higher default rates than other Buydown Mortgages because they provide for larger increases in the effective interest rates to borrowers. - Jumbo-Conforming Mortgages and Super-Conforming Mortgages may experience higher default rates than other Mortgages because, among other factors, they require relatively higher monthly payments. - Cooperative Share Mortgages may experience different prepayment rates than other types of Mortgages due to various factors.
+Such factors include, but are not limited to, the geographic location of the related Cooperative, the characteristics of the borrower, and the borrower's ability to obtain refinancing.

+- Relocation Mortgages could be less sensitive than other types of Mortgages to prepayments resulting from decreasing interest rates and more sensitive than other types of Mortgages to prepayments resulting from home sales.
 The prepayment behavior of Relocation Mortgages also generally depends on the circumstances of individual employees and employers and the characteristics of the specific relocation programs involved, including whether such Mortgages are made in connection with a permanent relocation of a corporate headquarters, the likelihood that the borrower will be relocated again and the frequency with which further relocations occur.
 We do not collect information relating to these factors from mortgage sellers or servicers.
 Borrowers under Relocation Mortgages may be more likely to be transferred by their employers than mortgage borrowers generally.
 However, we cannot predict the likelihood of future employment related transfers or the rate of prepayments on Relocation Mortgages. - Assumable Mortgages could be less sensitive than other types of Mortgages to prepayments due to home sales because they may not have to be prepaid when the mortgaged property is sold to a qualified borrower. - High LTV Mortgages may have different prepayment and default characteristics than our other Mortgages.
 High LTV ratios are frequently associated with a lower likelihood of voluntary prepayments and a greater rate of default.
-However, at this time we cannot predict whether that will be the case for High LTV Mortgages. - Reinstated FHA/VA Mortgages may exhibit different prepayment behavior than Conventional Mortgages because they are underwritten using different criteria, they have experienced previous periods of serious delinquencies and they can be assumed by a creditworthy purchaser of the related mortgaged property at the applicable interest rate for the remaining term of the Mortgage.

-Reinstated Mortgages may have different prepayment and default characteristics than other Conventional Mortgages.
+However, at this time we cannot predict whether that will be the case for High LTV Mortgages. - Reinstated FHA/VA Mortgages may exhibit different prepayment behavior than Conventional Mortgages because they are underwritten using different criteria, they have experienced previous periods of serious delinquencies and they can be assumed by a creditworthy purchaser of the related mortgaged property at the applicable interest rate for the remaining term of the Mortgage. - Reinstated Mortgages may have different prepayment and default characteristics than other Conventional Mortgages.
 Although Reinstated Mortgages will be performing and not in default at issuance of their related new PCs, there can be no assurance that Reinstated Mortgages will remain current after issuance of the related PCs.
-Assuming that we do not change our current practices relating to delinquent Mortgages, if any Reinstated Mortgage becomes 120 days or more delinquent in the future and/or meets applicable criteria described under Description of the Mortgages - Mortgage Purchase and Servicing Standards - Defaults and Delinquencies, we could repurchase such Reinstated Mortgage from its related PC Pool, which repurchase would have the effect of a prepayment in full of such Reinstated Mortgage.
+If any Reinstated Mortgage meets the applicable delinquency criteria described under Description of the Mortgages-Mortgage Purchase and Servicing Standards-Defaults and Delinquencies, we could repurchase such Reinstated Mortgage from its related PC Pool, which repurchase would have the effect of a prepayment in full of such Reinstated Mortgage.